PatzEdi/FinderZ/README.md

 ## **Written in python, this script provides you with different file operation commands as well as info gathering commands on directories as well as files.**
 ____________________________________________________________________________
+## **CHANGELOG:**
+- Added new functions in the GatherInfo class for reading a file and going in depth with its contents.
+- Added one new function in the fileOperands class that searches for files with a specific keyword in their content.
+This function returns the directory of that file.

 ## **Installation**

 Install with PIP: